More than 35 million adults in the U.S. have chronic kidney disease, and just a fraction of them even know it. And the number of cases is growing.

 1. Know the signs and symptoms.

 Unfortunately, the symptoms of kidney disease aren’t always noticeable, and 40% of people with severely reduced kidney function are not aware they have CKD.
-Therefore, it’s crucial to know whether you might be at risk.
+So it’s crucial to know whether you might be at risk.

 Risk factors of CKD can include the following: